-He connected me with the head hunter.
+He connected me with the headhunter.
 The rest proved easy since the publisher of the book coincidentally published two of my books.
-Once they heard about my interest and involvement the contracts took a matter of days.
+Once they heard about my interest and involvement, the contracts took a matter of days.

-That left only the issue of finding hundreds of clean, unoffensive jokes.
+The dotting the I’s and crossing the T’s left me with the task of finding hundreds of clean, unoffensive jokes.
 After a few days of joke collecting my spirit felt as empty as my checking account.

-I somehow managed to finish the manuscript mostly on time and after two rounds of editing the only tasks left were an acknowledgments page and a pen name.
+I somehow managed to finish the manuscript, mostly on time, and after two rounds of editing the only tasks left were an acknowledgments page and a pen name.
 The publisher and I agreed early on in the process to write the book under a fake name, so it didn’t affect the sales of my previous two titles.
 It would look kind of odd in their catalog if the guy who wrote two books about being an asshole also penned a guide to jokes to tell at the next church meeting.

 The publisher emailed to let me know printing would begin that week and to explain that pre-sales of a book are crucial, which I already knew from previous book promotion, but this time would be tricky because of the pen name.
 The title is available for preorder on Amazon, so my job was to “get as many people to purchase early” to help the ranking.